Bayes’ rule

 Deriving Bayes’ Rule

-The intersection of h and d represents all the outcomes where the biased coin was flipped and the sequence contains exactly two HEADS.
+The intersection of h and d represents all the outcomes where the biased coin was flipped and all three flips came up HEADS.
 We can write this probability as {P(h \cap d)}, or equivalently, P(h, d).

-To find {P(h \mid d)}, we want the proportion of d that is occupied by h.
-This is the ratio of the total measure of the intersection {h \cap d} to the total measure of d:
+To find {P(h \mid d)}, we want the proportion of d’s probability that overlaps with h.
+This is the ratio of the probability of the intersection {h \cap d} to the total probability of d:

 P(h \mid d) = \frac{P(h, d)}{P(d)}